cmulation/GrooveHero/README.md

 <hr>

-This is the user profile part of the application which I developed using ReactJS.
+This is the user profile part of the application which I developed using **REACT**.
 It contains user details, user recordings, frequently used styles and favorite styles.

 <img src= "https://github.com/cmulation/GrooveHero/blob/main/s1.png" width="886" height="909"/>
 <hr>